-Chris and I returned to my student stomping ground, Oxford last weekend to pay a visit to Chris’s bro who has just moved back over from Dubai.
+I returned to my student stomping ground, Oxford last weekend to pay a visit to my boyfriend’s bro who has just moved back over from Dubai.
 Amongst his possessions he had stashed a magazine clipping which he kindly saved for me and which covers one of my favourite subjects in the whole wide world – sandwiches.
 I was drawn immediately to a confit oxtail creation and set out in search of the necessary caudal appendage in Oxford’s Covered Market.
 Alas, it was not to be – sold out in every one of the five or so butchers inside.
 And then I spotted the goat.
 Not advertised as ‘mutton for goat’, which is the usual offering of, well, mutton instead of goat but the genuine, bona fide Billy.

 An early afternoon train meant I would get back in time to pick up the other requisite ingredients from Peckham – scotch bonnets, thyme and spring onions.
 Ingredients secured I scurried back to the house, my eager mind racing with thoughts of welcoming a whole brand new meat into my life.
 And then a thought struck me…I’d never cooked curry goat before but I would bet my bottom dollar it needs marinating overnight.
 A quick Google confirmed this.
 Knowing I wouldn’t have a chance to cook the next day I resolved to push on regardless – a brief 1 hour marinade and 3 hours on the hob.